opencog/atomese-simd/Design-C.md

 To implement this, we need to model the vector A as a "thing" in the "external world" (the GPU) which has some constancy of existence, but whose content changes.
-Using a compiler metaphor, it is a storage location whose content changes; a register or a moemory location.
+Using a compiler metaphor, it is a storage location whose content changes; a register or a memory location.

 The `OpenclFloatValue` provides a mechanism to sample from this location.
 The C++ FloatValue can be sampled repeatedly, but this would require attaching the `update()` method to an Opencl device, context and event queue, which is not practical in the current design.
-The C++ FloatValue is also not directly updatedable; the Value interfaces are, in general, not updatedable; one must create a new Value.
+The C++ FloatValue is also not directly updateable; the Value interfaces are, in general, not updateable; one must create a new Value.
 That design was chosen to get thread safety.
 It should not be changed.

-To get an updateable `OpenclFloatValue` vecttor that can be both read, repeatedly, and changed, repeatedly, requires use of the `OpenclNode` `*-read-*` and `*-write-*` methods.
+To get an updateable `OpenclFloatValue` vector that can be both read, repeatedly, and changed, repeatedly, requires use of the `OpenclNode` `*-read-*` and `*-write-*` methods.
 These seem adequate for the task.
 Currently, `OpenclNode` only accepts kernels, and not the vectors